You Still Can’t Dodge The Salary Question (Here’s How To Answer)

-Learning candidate’s salary requirements is a fast way to weed candidates who are too expensive out.
+Learning candidate’s salary requirements is a fast way to weed out candidates who are too expensive.

 No matter how awesome you may be if the top of the salary range is $175K it’s highly unlikely they are going to pay you $225K.
 Although I’ve spoken to candidates who don’t believe this.

 On the other hand, if you give a salary range that’s too low, it can signal the recruiter that you are underqualified for the position.

 If the salary range is $150K to $175K, for example, and you say your target salary is $100K it makes the recruiter wonder if you are not experienced enough.
 The recruiter wonders if you are underpaid or exaggerating your qualifications.